kostyaVyrodov/education/aws/LINUX_ACADEMY_COURSE.md

 **OAI** origin access identity.
 Identity allowing to configure private distribution in CloudFront

+**STS** security token service.
+Generates short live access tokens.

+**ARN** (Amazon Resource Name) is unique identifier of any resource in any account, any region, anywhere inside Amazon.

 ## IAM (Identity and Access Management)

 IAM controls access to AWS services via policies that can be attached to users, groups and roles.
 IAM denies any permissions unless explicitly granted.